-However, we bet you never thought twice about your trusty slow cooker.
-As it turns out, there are plenty of differences between the brands (beyond just size and color).
-Some offer expanded cook options outside the basic low and high, while others advertise themselves as being travel-friendly with special clips to keep that lid on tight—who among us hasn’t tipped over a slow-cooked dish to pass on the way to a potluck?
+We bet you never thought twice about your trusty slow cooker, but it turns out, there are plenty of differences between slow cooker brands (beyond just size and color).
+Some offer expanded cook options outside basic low and high settings, while others advertise themselves as being travel-friendly with special clips to keep that lid on tight—who among us hasn’t tipped over a slow-cooked dish on the way to a potluck?

 - Slow cooking a beef pot roast: We cooked beef on the slow cooker’s lowest setting.
 How tender did the meat become?

 - Controls, settings and features: Were the controls and settings easy to understand and use?
 Were the extra features useful?
 This is essential if you’re just learning how to use a slow cooker.

 - Price: Is the product affordable?
 Is it well priced for how well it performed?